 There were three tyrosine kinase inhibitors approved for the treatment of EGFR+ve non small cell lung cancer.

-The community were of the impression that there was no differentiation within this class and that TKI – A had the edge in terms of efficacy, even without any head-to-head data.
+The community was of the impression that there was no differentiation within this class and that TKI – A had the edge in terms of efficacy, even without any head-to-head data.

 Case Study 3 – Medialis differentiated Incobotulinum toxin within the botulinum toxin class